 Your due date is getting closer, but have you finished going over the checklist for your hospital bag yet?
 There are certain important items that you can carry for more comfortable labour and post-delivery experience.
 This includes things not only for mom but also for the baby and your partner who will be accompanying you to the hospital.
 Not sure where to start?
-Here are all the top 10 essential items must bring when giving birth.
+Here are all the Top 10 Items to have in Your Hospital Bag For Labour and Delivery.

 When you are between 36 and 37 weeks pregnant, it is best to have your hospital bag packed and ready to go by the time you reach this point.
 Having said that, if you are expecting twins or if your OB you are expected to go into labour early, it is wise to have your hospital bag packed by the 35th week, just in case.
 This is especially important if you are expecting twins.

 If you want to get started early on packing, there’s certainly nothing wrong with that.
 Having your hospital bag packed and ready to go when the time comes is of the utmost importance, and a hospital bag checklist is a helpful way to remind yourself of all the essential items that you’ll require.